-A CAUTION
+CAUTION

-- Depending on the condition of the vehicle, pedestrian and cyclist in front and the surroundings, the speed range to operate Forward Collision-Avoidance Assist may reduce.
-The system may only warn the driver, or the system may not operate.

 - Forward Collision-Avoidance

-Assist will operate under certain

-conditions by judging the risk level
+Assist operating speed range may

+reduce due to the conditions of

+the vehicle or pedestrian in front

+or surroundings.
+Depending on the

+speed, the system may only warn

-based on the condition of the
+the driver, or the system may not

+operate.

-oncoming vehicle, driving direction, speed and surroundings.
+- Forward Collision-Avoidance Assist will operate under certain conditions by judging the risk level based on the condition of the oncoming vehicle, driving direction, speed and surroundings.